croquet/croquet-react/docs/tutorials/3_React_Mondrian.md

 }
 ```

-That's it!!
-Now when you click the reset button, the painting should return to its original state!!
+That's it!
+Now when you click the reset button, the painting should return to its original state!